Explosion Proof Air Conditioner FAQ

 What is Aqua-Aero coating and do I need it?

-Aqua-Aero is a protective HVAC coating that shields coils and components from corrosion, salt air, and chemical exposure.
-We recommend it for:
+Aqua-Aero is a standard protective HVAC coil coating that shields coils from moderate corrosion, salt air, and chemical exposure.
+It’s appropriate for:

 Can you do a redundant or N+1 system?